mastodon/mastodon/docs/Running-Mastodon/Development-guide.md

 Generally, federation bits are tricky to work on for exactly this reason - it's hard to test.
 And when you are testing with a disposable instance you are polluting the databases of the real servers you're testing against, usually not a big deal but can be annoying.
 The way I have handled this so far was thus: I have used ngrok for one session, and recorded the exchanges from its web interface to create fixtures and test suites.
 From then on I've been working with those rather than live servers.

 I advise to study the existing code and the RFCs before trying to implement any federation-related changes.
 It's not *that* difficult, but I think "here be dragons" applies because it's easy to break.

+If your development environment is running remotely (e.g. on a VPS or virtual machine), setting the `REMOTE_DEV` environment variable will swap your instance from using "letter opener" (which launches a local browser) to "letter opener web" (which collects emails and displays them at /letter_opener ).